intruman/bike/README.md

 )
 ```
 A Person instance can be created passing the attributes.
-Also can be instatiated by a dict data.
+Also can be instantiated by a dict.
 ```python
 ...